fowazalghamdi/z1x-xrp-wallet/README.md

 tools in the trash 🗑💩:
-jquery angular reactjs react native webpack babel 💩 used by the majority of programmers💩, but anyone can easily prove that
+jquery angular reactjs react native webpack babel 💩 used by the majority of programmers💩, but, as we know, anyone can easily prove that
 "the majority is always wrong".